-ANSWER: Defendant Mohammed objects to the terms "misconduct" and "with impunity" as argumentative, vague and undefined.
-Without waiver, upon the advice of counsel, and to the extent that such allegations purport to apply to him, Defendant Mohammed respectfully invokes the rights guaranteed to him by the Fifth Amendment of the United States Constitution regarding the subject matter of this paragraph.
-Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.
+ANSWER: Defendant Mohammed objects to the terms "crew," "misconduct" and "with impunity" as argumentative, vague and undefined.
+Without waiver, Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.

-The Careers of CPD Officers Daniel Echeverria and Shannon Spalding are Nearly Ruined in this paragraph.
+The Careers of CPD Officers Daniel Echeverria and Shannon Spalding are Nearly Ruined